Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Introduction

 \subsection{Strategy of the proofs}

 We will sketch the proof of these theorems.

 \textbf{The proof of} \cref{thm:partOkobody}.
 In general, the graded linear space

-is not an algebra.
+is not an algebra and similarly $\Gamma(L,\phi)$ as defined in \eqref{eq:Gamma1} is not a semigroup.
 Thus, one can not directly apply the theory of graded linear series or the theory of semigroups as in \cite{LM09} and \cite{KK12}.

-A key observation here is that although $W(L,\phi)$ is not a graded linear series, it is not too far away from being one.
+A key observation here is that although $\Gamma(L,\phi)$ is not a semigroup, it is not too far away from being one.